Do you want to learn about the types of snakes found in the Congo?

 - C. Morph #3 (for coastal plains): Black body fades to brown towards the tail.
 The belly is creamy yellow and heavily speckled.
 Some specimens are completely black.

-If you want to avoid this snake in Congo, don’t go peeking around holes in the ground!
+If you want to avoid this snake in the Congo, don’t go peeking around holes in the ground!

 This DANGEROUS venomous species likes to nest in burrows.
 The Forest Cobra is the largest cobra species in the world, attaining lengths of 140-320 cm (55-126 in), and prefers living in wet woods.
 However, it adapts easily to drier environments as long as there’s access to a body of water.